shawnmckinney/LdapEntityManager/PROPOSAL.md

   - mail
 ```

-- The left side contains the logical attr name and the right side is the physical name of the attribute.
+- The left side is entity's logical attr name and the right side is the physical attr name.
 - Lists are declared using YAML syntax rules.
-- Single element lists declared in the model will map to multival attrs.
+- Single element lists in the model map to multival attrs.
-- Lists with more than one element will be composed of multiple attrs.
+- Lists with more than one element are composed of multiple attrs.

 ### Sample User Entity